QLab 4 is a Mac-only program. It requires Mac OS 10.10 or higher, and will work on any Mac that can run 10.10.

 For Macs with an integrated GPU, which is all Mac Minis, the MacBook, all MacBook Airs, most iMac models, and most MacBook Pro models, the GPU uses a portion of system RAM as VRAM.
 The size of this portion is based on the total amount of system RAM installed, so the more RAM you have, the more of it will be used for VRAM.
 While we don't recommend using a Mac with an integrated GPU for video-intensive shows, if you do use such a Mac we strongly encourage you to install the maximum possible amount of RAM.

 Loading and playing cues uses RAM, so the more audio or video that needs to be loaded at any given moment, the higher the RAM requirement will be.
-4 GB is a nice minimum amount of RAM to work with, and is conveniently the minimum amount of RAM offered with most new Macs.
+4 GB should be considered the minimum.
 As with processing power, complex shows can benefit from (and may require) more RAM.
 QLab 4 is able to address as much RAM as your Mac can provide.

 QLab is happiest with a solid state drive (SSD) because they are, to put it plainly, really really fast.
 The more data you're pulling off your disk and pushing out of your speakers or projectors, the more an SSD is a good idea.
-We do not recommend using a 5400 RPM drive for anything other than the simplest shows.
+We do not recommend using a traditional spinning hard disk at all, but if you do use one, it ought to be rated at 7200 RPM.

 Apple's Fusion Drive, though it technically includes an SSD, is not recommended for use on a show computer under any circumstances, as the user has no control over which data is stored on the SSD portion and which is stored on the hard disk, nor any say in when the Mac decides to shuffle data between the two.